anniecherk/anniecherk.github.io/_posts/2017-06-05-System-Testing-Compiler.markdown

 - `blue circle`

-4. A complicated object set: Each 3 fields "color", "shape", "saturation", each with 2 or 3 values: 20*12 = 240 objects in this set.
+4. A complicated object set: Each has 3 fields "color", "shape", "saturation", each with 2 or 3 values: 20*12 = 240 objects in this set.
 - `dark red circle`
 - `light red circle`
 - `dark red square`